sapcxtools/workspace/CONTRIBUTING.md

 For the sake of simplicity, we assume that you use the default CCv2 repository layout for your project:

 - The following command is used to add an extension "foobar" into your repository:
-`git subtree add --squash --message "add extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+`git subtree add --squash --message="add extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
 - For future updates, please use the following command:
-`git subtree pull --squash --message "update extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
+`git subtree pull --squash --message="update extension foobar from SAP CX Tools" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git main`
 - If you want to push changes from the local repository into the extension, please use:
 `git subtree push --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git feature/<name-of-your-feature>`

 Please note, we typically use `--squash` to reduce the number of commits within your project repository.
 If you want the whole history available in your project, feel free to leave out this parameter.
 Still, we do not recommend this.
+We also do not recommend to pull other branches than main.
+This could lead to conflicts once you want to update back to main.

 ### Guidelines for the individual extension repositories

-- Before merging a feature into `main`, make sure that you run an integration tests with the centralized repository, i.e. open a feature branch on the centralized repository and pull the changes from the extension repositories feature branch.
+Before merging a feature into the `main` branch of an extension, a github workflow sends the feature-branch to the centralized repository.
+Let's assume a new feature `feature/my-idea` was pushed via `git subtree push` into extension `foobar`.
+The workflow checks out the centralized repository, and creates a branch called `foobar/feature/my-idea`.
+Then it performs a `git subtree pull` command without
-- We want to make sure that the status of the `main` branch in the extension repository is in sync with the centralized repository.
+`--squash` and pointing to the feature branch `feature/my-idea` from the `foobar` extension.
+It pushes the new branch to the centralized repository.

-  Therefore, the merge into `main` should be coordinated with a merge of the pull into the centralized repository.
+The centralized repository now also runs a github workflow that automatically creates a pull-request into the `develop` branch for this feature.
+With that pull-request, the default workflows from the centralized repository are executed, verifying if everything is fine.
+In addition, the repository maintainer will perform custom reviews and may ask you for changes.
+You can perform your changes within your project repository and by pushing those to the extension repository `foobar` by updating your feature-branch `feature/my-idea`.
+This can be done by running the same `git subtree push` command as before, after you have made your changes in the project repository.

+The github workflow will detect your updates and updates the feature-branch on the centralized repository by resetting it to the previous state, typically develop, and run `git subtree pull` just like the first time.
+We need to reset the feature-branch `foobar/feature/my-idea` first, otherwise we would get an additional merge commit for every update of the the feature-branch.

+Once the pull-request from feature-branch `foobar/feature/my-idea` was accepted and merged into `develop` the feature-branch `feature-my-idea` will also be removed from the extensions repository.
+Another github workflow is triggered that automatically pulls the changes with the
+`develop` branch of the centralized repository and updates the `develop` branch of the extensions repository by running:
+`git subtree pull --squash --message="merge feature/my-idea into develop" --prefix=core-customize/hybris/bin/custom/sapcxtools/foobar git@github.com:sapcxtools/foobar.git develop`

+When the next version of SAP CX tools is released, the same action is done, all included extensions are triggered to also merge their
+`develop` branches into their `main` branches, just like the centralized repository.
+After the release we recommend you to run an update as mentioned above.
+Again, we do not recommend to skip the `--squash` option, as you will see all your commits twice in the history.

+__CAUTION:__ For those who use this repository itself to develop on features, please make sure that you do not push your changes from the extensions to the extensions repositories using `git subtree push`.
+This will be done automatically for you, once your pull-request has been accepted and merged into `develop`.
+Also make sure that you only use the pattern `feature/<name>` for your feature-branches, so there won't be any kind of conflicts with the feature-branches that have automatically been created.

+While this process seems to be complicated, it guarantees that all extensions included in SAP CX tools are interoperatable and work individually, with only their own dependencies resolved.
+If you have questions, feel free to get in touch with us in the discussion board.